 - United Kingdom (Great Britain and Northern Ireland)

 As Northern Europe encompasses a vast area, the climate, relief, and vegetation of the region vary widely.
 The countries here have some of the best living standards in the world and their economies are highly developed.
-The countries generally have low population densities and a largely urbanized population.
+These countries generally have low population densities and largely urbanized populations.
 Protestant Christianity is the dominant religion here but there is a growing number of non-believers and Muslims in the region, the latter due to high rates of immigration.